 What is this option I speak of?
 Where did it come from all of a sudden?

 Think about land.
-Land is often referred to as capital, but it is nothing but piece of paper offering a particular set of rights to a three dimensional chunk of the universe.
-The land is an ownership right, not a physical object.
+Land is often referred to as capital, but it is nothing but a piece of paper offering a particular set of rights to a three-dimensional chunk of the universe.
+Land is an ownership right, not a physical object.
 See my mud map of economic concepts to help see what I mean here.

 Once we have shifted to a view of capital of a system of property rights, some of which have physical machines attached to them — like a building attached to land rights, or a truck attached to various rights held by a trucking company — we can begin to see the circularity problem more clearly.